|Matthias Geier 744efb4b01||1 month ago|

 In 0.9.0, we changed the ctype arguments of the buffer_* methods to dtype, using the Numpy dtype notation.
 The old ctype arguments still work, but are now officially deprecated.

-In a modern Python, you can use pip install soundfile to download and install the latest release of SoundFile and its dependencies.
+In a modern Python, you can use pip install soundfile to download and install the latest release of the soundfile module and its dependencies.
 On Windows and OS X, this will also install the library libsndfile.
 On Linux, you need to install libsndfile using your distribution's package manager, for example sudo apt-get install libsndfile1.

 If you are running on an unusual platform or if you are using an older version of Python, you might need to install NumPy and CFFI separately, for example using the Anaconda package manager or the Unofficial Windows Binaries for Python Extension Packages.